Donate Today!

 Collage!
 From Scraps to Works of ART

 Led by Teaching artist Lynda Monick-Isenberg, artists from four CommonBond Communities participated in a weekly class via zoom.
 Participants explored personal themes, visual storytelling, color, design, and humor in reassembled new-found materials.
 Artists learned about the artform and history of collage, took risks, and supported one another’s artistic goals and processes along the way.
 To see artwork created during this class, view the collage slideshow above.
-And check out this story about the class on our blog, featuring reflections from Lynda and two class participants!

 The Arts and Aging Program is made possible by the voters of Minnesota through a grant from the Minnesota State Arts Board, thanks to a legislative appropriation from the arts and cultural heritage fund.
+The Arts and Aging Program is supported by E.A.
+Michelson Philanthropy.